ifaniqbal/myits-oidc-laravel/README.md

 # Laravel wrapper for MyITS OpenID Connect

 The purpose of this package is to simplify the implementation of MyITS SSO on the Laravel project.
-Currently support Laravel 5.1 (todo: 5.5 & 6.x).
+Currently support Laravel 5.1, 5.5 and 6.x.

 ## Installation